All right, our two Sean Hannity show toll-free at 800-941-Sean.

 Got a ton of reaction, most of it very positive.

-Uh but we talked, we had a discussion about Ukraine.
+But we talked, we had a discussion about Ukraine.

-Uh he's very passionate about it, teared up a number of times.
+He's very passionate about it, teared up a number of times.

-We're going to play some of it here, the highlights here, then we'll get to the gubernatorial race in New York.
+We're going to play some of it here, the highlights here.

-Believe it or not, it's within the margin of error, and then we'll get to your calls also coming up at 800-941 Sean.
+And then we'll get to your calls also coming up at 800-941-Sean.

 But let me play my interview with Sean Penn.

-Here with Moore is the award-winning actor, filmmaker, co-founder of Core.
+Here with Moore is the award-winning actor, filmmaker, co-founder of CORE.

-His name is uh actor Sean Penn.
+His name is actor Sean Penn.

 How are you?